429 Too Many Requests and the request is not executed.

 Limits

-Limits are tracked per API key.
-If a request arrives without an authenticated key, the limit is applied per IP instead.
+Limits are tracked per organization.
+If a request arrives without an authenticated organization, the limit is applied per IP instead.
 Each endpoint has its own bucket, so hitting the post-generation limit does not affect post updates.

 Response headers